datreeio/admission-webhook-datree/README.md

 ### How to ignore a namespace:

-Add the label ```"admission.datree/validate=skip"``` to the namespace configuration file:
+Add the label `"admission.datree/validate=skip"` to the configuration of the namespace you would like to ignore:
 ```
 kubectl label namespaces default "admission.datree/validate=skip"
 ```

-To delete the label and start using datree webhook on the namespace again:
+To delete the label and resume running the datree webhook on the namespace again:

 ```
 kubectl label namespaces default "admission.datree/validate-"